schlumpfling42/boot_spring_coding_sample/README.md

 - elevation data for a location for a zip code.

-The project is set up as a mvn project, all dependencies should be included.
+The project is set up as a Maven project, all dependencies are included.

 Google API and OpenWeatherMap keys have to be provided in \src\main\resources\app.properties to successfully call the backend services.